W-IT-Solutions/TSP-DNS-fix/README.md

 # TSP-DNS-fix
-`DNSPI.sh` Installs unbound DNS caching server, listining on all interfaces + DNS over TLS (Cloudflare) + outgoing DNS queries on all interfaces and let the system use unbound as its primary DNS server https://www.cloudflare.com/learning/dns/dns-over-tls/
+`install.sh` Installs unbound DNS caching server, listining on all interfaces + DNS over TLS (Cloudflare) + outgoing DNS queries on all interfaces and let the system use unbound as its primary DNS server https://www.cloudflare.com/learning/dns/dns-over-tls/

 Unbound will bind to all INTERFACEIP:53 (check with `ss -tunlp | grep ':53'`) and will respond to requests on each interface.
 Thus always having multiple outbound routes for DNS resolving. when the ttl expires on a domain, unbound will do an automated lookup to refresh the cache and thus speeding up future lookups to that domain.
+Redis is installed for persistant DNS cache (tested on AVG 10-30ms, can speed it up using a unix socket)

-As long as `nameserver 127.0.0.1` is in `/etc/resolv.conf`  and the `DNS=` option in `/etc/systemd/resolved.conf` is set to `DNS=127.0.0.1`, the system is able to resolve domain names no matter if the main interface is down (and thus other commands to the WWW will fail)
+As long as `nameserver 127.0.0.1` is in `/etc/resolv.conf`, the system is able to resolve domain names no matter if the main interface is down (and thus other commands to the WWW will fail)

 Unbound needs to build up a cache of results before it starts to speed up.
 When you browse websites you make dozens of DNS queries for different resources (JavaScript, CSS, etc).
 Lots of these libraries are commonly used across multiple websites.
 Unbound will soon learn where those resources are and won't have to do a full lookup every time.

 # Problem
 When the main metric interface is down, by connOff.sh or LTE endpoint failure, the default routes for that interface are still in place but, obviously not working.